ThomasH1881/NTGAT/README.md

 run ogb/ogbn-arxiv/gat.py for experiment on ogbn-arxiv dataset.

 After GPU running, my_edge_softmax will generate traces. (set saving directory at dgl/ops/edge_softmax.py line 186,187)

 Move traces to gat/'simulation with traces', and run gat/'simulation with traces'/main.py for simulation with node tailoring.

-gat/'simulation with traces'/main.py is the same with Simulator/main.py except for loading different data, both module.py are the same.
+gat/'simulation with traces'/main.py is the same with Simulator/main.py except for loading different data, annotation can be find in Simulator/main.py.

 # Simulator: